AbuseIO/AbuseIO/readme.md

 ## Version 5.0 is DEV and NOT working !

 TODO
-- Update composer.json legacy classmap into psr4 (but errors when done)
-- update public/js/*

 - fix dependancy error for abuseio/hook-delegate (FOR NOW REMOVED)

 - kruisdraad/phpmailer (might need update)